 In Morocco, for example, the health crisis agreements established by the government do not seem to offer a sustainable solution for struggling companies.
 In light of this, many Moroccan business leaders facing challenges that they cannot overcome on their own may prefer to sell their companies, rather than fight the uphill battle.

 M&A transactions conducted today and throughout the coming months will undoubtedly have to adapt to this new context of uncertainty.
 Sellers need to ensure that they’re well protected and buyers must prepare for novel merger environments.

 A critical aspect to consider when evaluating post-COVID transactions is whether the accounts for fiscal 2020 are an adequate basis to accurately reflect the value of the target business.
 If the company suffered a sharp drop in revenue during the pandemic, using an EBITDA multiple based on accounts covering this period can significantly undervalue the company (especially if the company shows signs of a strong recovery).
 Therefore, it may be more appropriate to use adjusted EBITDA or alternative accounts for periods that do not overlap with the coronavirus recession.
 There are also alternative calculation methods, such as the use of discounted cash flows or valuations of similar publicly traded companies, although they have their own limitations.

 No one has a proven reference manual for navigating this unprecedented global health and financial crisis.
 We need to be ready to improvise and adapt in order to survive the crisis and accelerate eventual recovery.
 For companies with strong balance sheets, M&As will play an important role in doing just that.

 Najwa El Iraki

-Business Development and Financial Expert, Managing Director for North West Africa at Opportunity Network
+Business Development & Financial Expert, Managing Director for North West Africa at Opportunity Network